finnito/Science/content/12phy/as91173/markdown/1-static-electricity.md

 ## Charges: Positive & Negative

-We should all remember that, much like magnets, opposites attract and likes repel.
+From Year 10 we should all remember that, much like magnets, opposites attract and likes repel.

 ![Electric Charges](assets/1-charges.png "Electric Charges"){ width=75% }